Office of Campus Sustainability

 Wayne State seeks to lessen its environmental impact by implementing various initiatives identified as helping improve its triple bottom line of environmental, economic, and social sustainability.
 This sustainability path endeavors to meet our current needs without sacrificing the needs of future generations.
 In taking this approach, Wayne State embraces its role as an environmental steward for the campus as well as the global community.

-Daryl M. Pierson, Sustainability Coordinator
+Daryl M. Pierson, Chief Sustainability Officer

 Daryl M. Pierson leads the Office of Campus Sustainability (OCS) in its work toward implementing the university's environmental vision.
 Pierson seeks to engage the university community in sustainability awareness through informal education activities, conferences, workshops, seminars, special events, and promotional campaigns.
 As a result, the OCS helps increase understanding of issues involving the environment.
 In addition, Pierson works closely with Facilities Planning and Management on helping obtain energy reduction and cost efficiencies, recycling, LEED activities, and related green initiatives.